 Finding Niagara Falls

-This history would have been unknown to the Famous French explorer Samuel de Champlain, the first outsider to behold Niagara Falls in the early 1600’s, calling them simply the “spectacular waterfalls”.
+This was unknown to French explorer Samuel de Champlain, the first outsider to behold Niagara Falls in the early 1600’s.
+He called them the “spectacular waterfalls”.

-Then Swedish naturalist Pehr Kalm gave the best historic account in the 1700’s.
-He was credited with the first full description (edited for space)…
+Then the best historic account, from Swedish naturalist Pehr Kalm in the 1700’s.
+His full description (edited for space)…

 “….I doubt not but you have a desire to learn the exact height of this great fall.
 600 feet perpendicular; Those who have measur’d it with mathematical instruments find the perpendicular fall of the water to be exactly 137 feet… you may remember, to what great distance the noise of this fall may be heard.

 “All the gentlemen who were with me agreed, that the farthest one can hear it, is 15 leagues… Sometimes ’tis said, the fall makes much greater noise than at other times.
 When I was there, it did not make an extraordinary great noise: Just by the fall, we could easily hear what each other said, without speaking much louder than the common when conversing in other places.